sea-bass/turtlebot3_behavior_demos/README.md

 If you want to use BehaviorTree.CPP and Groot2 for visualization, [download Groot2 from the website](https://www.behaviortree.dev/groot/).
 To be consistent with the repository, download the AppImage and save it to your `$HOME` folder.

+NOTE: For best results, we recommend that you change your ROS Middleware (RMW) implementation to Cyclone DDS by following [these instructions](https://docs.ros.org/en/foxy/Installation/DDS-Implementations/Working-with-Eclipse-CycloneDDS.html).

 ---

 ## Basic Usage

-We use [Docker Compose](https://docs.docker.com/compose/) to automate building, as shown above, but also for various useful entry points into the Docker container once it has been built. **All `docker compose` commands below should be run from your host machine, and not from inside the container**.
+We use [Docker Compose](https://docs.docker.com/compose/) to automate building, as shown above, but also for various useful entry points into the Docker container once it has been built.
+**All `docker compose` commands below should be run from your host machine, and not from inside the container**.

 To enter a Terminal in the overlay container, first start a container: